Womb Twin Day, December 21st

 These days, his special day is now celebrated on July 3rd, but traditionally it used to be 21st December, so we can reclaim that day for our womb twins.
 St Thomas was called Didymus, which means "twin".

 The Bible does not mention if he had a living twin, so he may have been a sole surviving twin.
 That makes him an excellent patron saint of womb twin survivors!
 He is famous for being a doubter and a sceptic, but he learned to believe when he could see with his own eyes.
 This makes him even more suitable.
 So much of what we meet in our lives as womb twin survivor is doubted by so many.
-Gradually, we are teaching the world how to see and understand, so they will believe us.
+Gradually, we can help the world to see and understand what being a womb twin means for people.

 Ways to celebrate Womb Twin Day